The average person’s knowledge of bipolar disorder often comes from movies, where patients are typically depicted in one of three ways:

 Today, emerging research on the root causes of bipolar disorder have proven it’s an affliction, not a choice.
 Risk for bipolar may be carried by genes across generations, making some people susceptible and leaving others unaffected.
-Studies have found that genetic influence explains 60% to 85% of risk for the disorder (see: “Can bipolar be genetic?“).
+Studies have found that genetic influence explains 60% to 80% of risk for the disorder (see: “Can bipolar be genetic?“).

 We’re also learning that it doesn’t always lead to a poor quality of life.
 With the right treatment, people with bipolar disorder can be happy and productive.

 Here are some key facts about the realities of bipolar disorder—including research into how genetics can play a role—that sheds light on this complex condition.